wincent/clipper/README.md

 ## master (not yet released)

 - Linux support via `xclip` instead of `pbcopy` (patch from Nelson Fernandez).
+- Added `--executable` and `--flags` options.
+- On dual-stack systems, listen on both IPv4 and IPv6 loopback interfaces by default.

 ## 0.3 (3 June 2016)